bbiletskyy/fraud/README.md

 Project consists of 2 parts:

-1. fraud-main - microservice that predicts fraud transactions built with Spay, Akka Actors, Spark
+1. fraud-main - microservice that predicts fraud transactions using Naive Bayes algorythm built with Spay, Akka Actors, Spark and Cassandra
 2. fraud-test - load-testing application, sending events to the microservice, built using Gatling

 Setting up database